Life Insurance In Canada. How Does It Differ From the US & How to Save CASH!

 The thing is you need to really look past the simple face values advertised online.
 Almost all Candian life insurance is step level term, which means if you have a 20 year term at year 21 you will be ____________________.

 Unfortunately, American life insurance is different altogether.
 Once your life insurance coverage expires you’re typically converted to a level or yearly renewable term.
-Which means your premiums will skyrocket over the period of coverage to figures similar to guaranteed issue.
+Which means premiums skyrocket over the period of coverage to amounts similar to guaranteed issue.

 So if you look at it from that perspective Canadian Life insurance is a better deal if you want to continue coverage past your term.